tc39/proposal-intl-eradisplay/README.md

 ## Use cases

-You may use a moke-up on [the proposal's web page](https://louis-aime.github.io/proposal-intl-eradisplay/)
+You may use a mock-up on [the proposal's web page](https://tc39.es/proposal-intl-eradisplay/)

 Most users will get a better result while not changing anything to the options they pass to Intl.DateTimeFormat.
 * `new Intl.DateTimeFormat("fr-FR").format(new Date(-752,3,13)) //> "13/4/753"` as of present (Nov.
 2020) implementation;